-The political tool of food sovereignty was developed by the global peasant movement La Vía Campesina and introduced into public debate on the occasion of the World Food Summit in 1996, to provide an alternative to neo-liberal policies.
+The political tool of food sovereignty was developed by the global peasant movement La Vía Campesina and introduced into public debate on the occasion of the World Food Summit in 1996.
 Food sovereignty allows movements around the world be guided by, and work in solidarity with, the highly organized leadership of the international peasants’ movement.

 In February 2007, farmer groups from across the world met in Mali for the Nyeleni Forum on Food Sovereignty.
 CBAN Member the National Farmers Union were among those who participated.
 CBAN Members the National Farmers Union and Union Paysanne are the two Canadian members of La Via Campesina.

-Click here for a page summary of the 6 Pillars of Food Sovereignty.
+Click here for a one page summary of the 6 Pillars of Food Sovereignty.